syncfusion-content/blazor-docs/blazor/stepper/orientations.md

 # Orientation in Blazor Stepper Component

-You can use the [Orientation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfStepper.html#Syncfusion_Blazor_Navigations_SfStepper_Orientation) property to set `Horizontal` or `Vertical` orientations, which controls the sequence order of the steps displayed in the Stepper.
-By default, the orientation is set to `Horizontal`.
+The Stepper layouts can be displayed either in a `Horizontal` or `Vertical` orientations by setting the [Orientation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfStepper.html#Syncfusion_Blazor_Navigations_SfStepper_Orientation) property.
+The default orientation is `Horizontal`.

 ## Horizontal

-The Stepper steps are arranged in a side-by-side manner, by setting the [Horizontal](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperOrientation.html#Syncfusion_Blazor_Navigations_StepperOrientation_Horizontal) in the `Orientation` property.
+The steps are arranged in a side-by-side manner by setting the  `Orientation` property to [Horizontal](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperOrientation.html#Syncfusion_Blazor_Navigations_StepperOrientation_Horizontal).

 ```cshtml